the1lab/1lab/src/Cat/Displayed/Instances/Comma.lagda.md

   Comma-is-discrete-two-sided-fibration .factors _ = prop!
 ```

-Every *$B$-vertical* morphism in a discrete two-sided fibration is [[cartesian|cartesian morphism]],
+Every *$B$-vertical* morphism in a discrete two-sided fibration is
-but this is not neccesarily true of *every* morphism.
-In our setting,
+[[cartesian|cartesian morphism]], but this is not necessarily true of
-the cartesian maps are given by squares that satisfy the following
+*every* morphism.
+In our setting, the cartesian maps are given by
-pasting property: for every (potentially non-commutative) square of the below
+squares that satisfy the following pasting property: for every
+(potentially non-commutative) square of the below form, if the overall
-form, if the overall rectangle commutes, then the upper square commutes.
+rectangle commutes, then the upper square commutes.

 ~~~{.quiver}
 \begin{tikzcd}